Mathematics Degree (B.A.) with Teacher of Mathematics Licensure (8-12)

 Pedagogical Coursework

-A 3.0 cumulative GPA is required in pedagogical coursework specific to your licensure program prior to practicum.
+An overall 2.8 GPA plus a 3.0 GPA in the pedagogical sequence specific to your licensure program prior to practicum is required.
 Consult with the department on which courses are classified as part of the pedagogy requirements.

 Additional Graduation Requirements